 Introduction to Cherryville, North Carolina

 Cherryville, North Carolina, in Gaston county, is 13 miles NW of Gastonia, North Carolina (center to center) and 32 miles W of Charlotte, North Carolina.
-The city, which is located in the Charlotte - Gastonia - Rock Hill metropolitan area, has a population of 5,361.
+The city is located in the Charlotte - Gastonia - Rock Hill metropolitan area.

 Cherryville and Nearby Attractions

 - Daniel Stowe Botanical Garden

 - Gaston County Museum of Art and History

 Cherryville is home to the C. Grier Beam Truck Museum, and Cherryville Historical Museum.
 The Cherryville Historical Museum houses artifacts of historic importance, while C. Grier Beam Truck Museum showcases exhibits depicting the history of freight trucking.
 Kings Mountain National Military Park, a place of historic interest, is the site of a patriot victory over the loyalists in 1780.
 Opportunities to play golf are available at the Cherryville Country Club.
 Crowders Mountain State Park, South Mountains State Park, and Daniel Stowe Botanical Garden are other popular destinations in the area.
 The community also celebrates the Cherry Blossom Festival in April every year.

 Air transportation is available from the Charlotte/ Douglas International Airport.

 Nearby colleges are Cleveland Community College, Gaston College, Gardner-Webb University, and Belmont Abbey College.